eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 The user interface can use these values to render labels for values or to provide a selection of states, when the channel is writable.
 The option labels can also be localized.

+#### Dynamic State Description

+In situations where the static definition of a state description is not sufficient a binding may implement a `DynamicStateDescriptionProvider`.
+It allows to provide a StateDescription based on the specific `Channel`.
+Also implement this interface if you want to provide dynamic state options.
+The original `StateDescription` is available for modification and enhancement.
+The `StateDescriptionFragmentBuilder` can be used to only provide the information which is available at the time of construction.

 ### Channel Categories

 A description about channel categories as well as an overview about which categories exist can be found in out [categories overview](../../concepts/categories.html).